 This is actually a very tricky part.
 First, because prioritization requires having the big picture, and this is something you don’t always have.
 In addition, as an AI scientist, you usually don’t have the luxury to decide whether a task should or should not be prioritized.
 However, you should always have the ability (it’s even a duty!) to discuss with the person that gave you this task, and try to change their mind if you don’t agree with them.
 Making correct prioritization is probably one of the toughest job leaders have, so help them be better at their job: they will appreciate it, and you will avoid working in vain.
 I’ve seen too many AI scientists making amazing solutions that never made it to production because they turned out not to be so important at the end, and hence the deployment task never got prioritized.

-Prove that this problem really requires you
+Prove this problem really requires you

 Especially if you’ve done the 5 whys exercise, you should now see the deep root causes of the problem you are trying to solve.
 At that point, you may realize that the main problem might be solved by something very different from what you’ve been originally told.
 It could potentially be anything: a different marketing strategy, a better internal process, or simply the integration of some external software.